Infinite families of manifolds of positive $k^{\rm th}$-intermediate Ricci curvature with $k$ small: Summary of Results

 \subsection{Structure of the article}

-In Section~\ref{SEC:normal_homogeneous_spaces} we consider normal homogeneous spaces and give the proof of Theorem~\ref{THM:extension_Nash_Ber}.
+In Section~\ref{SEC:normal_homogeneous_spaces} we consider normal homogeneous spaces and give the proofs of Theorems~\ref{THM:extension_Nash_Ber} and~\ref{THM:Wilkings_products}.
 Section~\ref{SEC:symmetric_spaces} is devoted to the computation of $b(G/K)$ for any symmetric space $G/K$ of compact type, and contains the proof of Theorem~\ref{THM:observations_table_symmetric_spaces}.
-In Section~\ref{SEC:Cheeger_deformations}, we review Cheeger deformations and fat homogeneous bundles, and we provide the proofs of Theorems~\ref{THM:Wallach_generalization} and \ref{THM:generalizing_Lawrence}.
-Section~\ref{SEC:Topology} discusses various families of fat homogeneous bundles and contains the proofs of the topological claims in Theorem~\ref{THM:main_theorem_existence}.
+In Section~\ref{SEC:fat_bundles}, we review fat homogeneous bundles, we provide the proof of Theorem~\ref{THM:Wallach_generalization}, we discuss various families of fat homogeneous bundles, from where Theorem~\ref{THM:homogeneous_simple_version} follows, and we prove the topological claims in Theorem~\ref{THM:main_theorem_existence_short}.
 Finally, we include Table~\ref{table:b_symmetric} with the values of $b(G/K)$ for all irreducible compact symmetric spaces $G/K$ at the end of the article.